samrocketman/blog/README.md

 # Features of my blog

-* Minimal as possible while still remaining useful.
+- Minimal as possible while still remaining useful.
-* Slightly [reddish/pink tint which is good for readers' eyes][flux].
+- Slightly [reddish/pink tint which is good for readers' eyes][flux].
-* Tags and categories.
+- Tags and categories.
-* Some social media buttons and Disqus comments for posts.
+- Some social media buttons and Disqus comments for posts.
+- Integrated with GitHub (via the `_config.yml` file).
+  - `make history` generates `_data/updated.yml` based in the git history of when a post was last updated.
+  - Displays when a post was last updated and links to the history in GitHub which serves as a changelog for tracking changes to individual posts.
-* Three modes:
+- Three modes:
   1. development - social media buttons and comments removed.
 All URLs point to localhost.
   2. simulated production - Just like production but all URLs point to localhost.
 Good to check out just before publishing.
   3. production - The live site.
+- Post authoriship is integrated with GPG validation.
+This way posts by the author can be cryptographically verified.

 # Getting started with development

 #### Prerequisites

-* OS: Ubuntu GNU/Linux
+- OS: Ubuntu GNU/Linux
-* Node.js 5
-* Ruby 2.4
+- Ruby 2.4

 If you're using a Mac, then building the blog won't work.
 It's due to differences in the BSD toolset vs the GNU toolset.

-The blog requires Node.js 5 and Ruby 2.2 to be installed.
-It's best to use [nvm][nvm] for Node and [rvm][rvm] for Ruby.
+The blog requires Ruby 2.2 to be installed.
+It's best to use [rvm][rvm] for Ruby.

-Set up Node using `nvm`.

-    nvm install v5.0.0

-Set up `rvm`.
+Set up with `rvm`.

     rvm install 2.4
     #optionally install within a "blog" gemset
     rvm use 2.4@blog --create

+If you encounter an error about not being in a login shell then use `bash -l` to create one.
 Now when you open a new terminal be sure to execute the following commands before modifying the blog.

-    nvm install v5.0.0
     rvm use 2.4@blog

 #### Install dependencies